lihan97/MoTSE/README.md

 Codes for "MoTSE: an interpretable task similarity estimator for small molecular property prediction tasks"

 ## Environments
-Tested on a linux server with GeForce GTX 1080 and the running environment is as follows:
+Tested on a linux server with GeForce GTX 1080.
-* python=3.6

-* pytorch=1.1.0

-* dgl=0.4.2

-* rdkit=2018.09.3

-All the requirements can be easily installed using Conda/pip in 1 hour.
+Setup the environment using environment.yml with Anaconda.
+While in the project directory run:

+conda env create

+Activate the environment

+conda activate MoTSE

 ## How to Run
 1. Run ./src/1.train.ipynb for training GCN models on QM9 dataset.